DigitalPasts/DigitalPasts.github.io/docs/MAPA.md

 We are continuing to enrich the gazetteer.
 Some of the data we collected from earlier publications is outdated, or missing information needed for our purposes.
 Placename instances for each entry are being added, according to the most up-to-date textual editions, as well as unpublished references, and linking them to the gazetteer.
 We are also curating site biographies for each of the ancient canals around Uruk.
 The biography describes each settlement in both physical and social terms: what kinds of social groups are active there, what are its main economic activities, and what natural features and agricultural systems and technologies are attested there.
 Most interesting are the outgoing and incoming goods in each site (documented e.g. in administrative texts or correspondence).

-Furthermore, we are using the latest available declassified satellite and aerial imagery ([available at USGS](https://earthexplorer.usgs.gov/)) to identify ground features (canals and settlements), and tagging them accordingly.
-We will also enrich this dataset by scanning more declassified U2 reconnaissance imagery available on site at the [National Archives](https://www.archives.gov/).
+Furthermore, we are using the latest available declassified satellite and aerial imagery (<a href="https://earthexplorer.usgs.gov/" target="_blank">available at USGS</a>) to identify ground features (canals and settlements), and tagging them accordingly.
+We will also enrich this dataset by scanning more declassified U2 reconnaissance imagery available on site at the <a href="https://www.archives.gov/" target="_blank">National Archives</a>.

 ## Vision